 (b) Shall be properly regulated through a national financial conduct authority in accordance with the Guidelines.

-6. The Authority shall [not be obliged to] provide any funds or issue any guarantees or otherwise become liable directly or indirectly in the financing of the Contractor’s obligations under an exploitation contract.
+6. The Authority shall [not] provide any funds or issue any guarantees or otherwise become liable directly or indirectly in the financing of the Contractor’s obligations under an Exploitation Contract.

 Please indicate the rationale for the proposal.
 [150-word limit]